virgili0/Virgilio/Career Paths/Machine Learning Engineer Career Path/README.md

 With these three resources, you'll get out the most of what you really need to understand deeply.

 A top course about linear algebra is [here](https://ocw.mit.edu/courses/mathematics/18-06-linear-algebra-spring-2010/).\
-Integrate with basic probabilities and statistic concepts [here](https://www.edx.org/course/introduction-to-probability-0).\
+Integration with basic probabilities and statistical concepts [here](https://www.edx.org/course/introduction-to-probability-0).\
-The most of the remaining math you need [here](https://explained.ai/matrix-calculus/index.html#sec4.5).
+The most of the remaining math you need is [here](https://explained.ai/matrix-calculus/index.html#sec4.5).

 ### The machine learning Landscape